HyFlex (hybrid-flexible) classrooms

-These high-tech designed classrooms allow instructors to teach students both online and in-person
+These high-tech designed classrooms allow instructors to teach students both online and in-person, synchronously or asynchronously

-Everyone participates in a single synchronous (live) class session: the professor and a portion of students participate inperson while the remainder of students participate remotely.
-This is what is referred to as a bimodal classroom because it allows faculty to make teaching and learning possible by combining two groups of learners.
+HyFlex combines the features of the (hy)brid classroom with the benefits of (flex)ible asynchronous teaching and learning so students can work at their own pace and own time.
+When everyone participates in a single synchronous (live) class session with the professor and a portion of students participating in-person while the remainder of students participate remotely, this is what is referred to as a hybrid or bimodal classroom.
+It allows faculty to make teaching and learning possible by combining two groups of learners.
 Students can attend class in-person when on campus, or they can attend virtually online via Zoom when located remotely.
+HyFlex extends hybrid teaching with full asynchronous learning which means that students can participate fully online with the option to attend a hybrid class though it is not required.

 HyFlex teaching at Concordia